Omega-Cube/omeganoc/README.md

 You can then access hokuto from http://<host>:<port>

-About how to add/edit hosts, services, contacts and monitoring data see [shinken settings and configuration (https://shinken.readthedocs.org/en/latest/05_thebasics/index.html)] .
+About how to add/edit hosts, services, contacts and monitoring data see [shinken settings and configuration](https://shinken.readthedocs.org/en/latest/05_thebasics/index.html).

 TROUBLESHOOTING
 ===============